dhthwy/r/README.md

 # r

 "And what was the purpose?
 To move out and above this cage.
-However, your intent was to keep everything here and publicize it to all your sicko creeps.
+However, you kept everything here and publicize it to all your sicko creeps.

 Fuckin assholes.